February 12, 2026 (1mo ago)

 -> Roll back if persistent

-This prevents the common failure mode where traffic is routed to a container that's still initializing (loading config, warming caches, establishing database connections).
+This prevents traffic from reaching a container that's still initializing — loading config, warming caches, or establishing database connections.

-This ensures that a user who started a checkout flow doesn't get an error mid-payment because their server disappeared.
+This ensures that a user mid-checkout doesn't get an error because their server disappeared.

 git push origin main